sedkis/digitalconcierge/README.md

-# 👩‍🎨 Paint by Text
+# 👩‍🎨 Raisin

-Modify images by chatting with a generative AI model.
+Plan a travel itinerary using the help of Raisin, a Digital Concierge built on ChatGPT.

-Try it out at [paintbytext.chat](http://paintbytext.chat)
+Try it out at [raisin.sedkodes.com](https://raisin.sedkodes.com)

 ## How it works

 This app is powered by:

-🚀 [Replicate](https://replicate.com/?utm_source=project&utm_campaign=paintbytext), a platform for running machine learning models in the cloud.

-🎨 [InstructPix2Pix](https://replicate.com/timothybrooks/instruct-pix2pix?utm_source=project&utm_campaign=paintbytext), an open-source machine learning model that generates images from text.

 ▲ [Vercel](https://vercel.com/), a platform for running web apps.
 ⚡️ Next.js [server-side API routes](pages/api), for talking to the Replicate API.
 👀 Next.js React components, for the browser UI.
 🍃 [Tailwind CSS](https://tailwindcss.com/), for styles.